restatedev/examples/README.md

 ### Intermediate examples

 * [Ticket reservation](typescript/ticket-reservation): An example to illustrate how Restate's keyed-sharding and concurrency guarantees simplify microservice architectures.
+* [Food ordering](typescript/food-ordering): An example application which uses Awakeables to integrate with external services using the grpc-based Typescript SDK.

 ### Complex examples